HarcourtsAcademy/grav-ha-user/pages/01.courses/12.sales/04.graduate-day/graduate-day.md

 ===

 ## Target Group
-Graduate Day is the follow up session to [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) and will explore how you have applied your newly acquired skills and knowledge since completing your sales training.
+Graduate Day is the follow up session to [Sales.
+The Harcourts Way.](/sales-the-harcourts-way) and will explore how you have applied your newly acquired skills and knowledge since completing your sales training.

 ## Course Duration
 - Full day, in-class training

 ## Training Requirements
-- Completion of [Getting Started the Harcourts Way](/getting-started-the-harcourts-way) 4-day Sales Program
+- Completion of [Sales.
+The Harcourts Way.](/sales-the-harcourts-way) Sales Program
-- Undertaken a minimum of 45 days in the field
+- Undertaken a minimum of 12 weeks in the field

 ## Course Fee
 Complimentary